NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/project-setup.md

 ::::

 Plugins are **essential** to Hardhat projects, so make sure to check out all the available ones and also build your own!

+### Setting up your editor

+If you are using Visual Studio Code, try [our extension](/hardhat-vscode), which adds language support for Solidity and provides editor integration for Hardhat projects.